artoonie/rcvis/README.md

 npm install  # this works for me python3 manage.py npminstall  # this is purported to work but doesn't
 ```

+## Test Data
+Test data with election results can be found in the `testData` directory.

 ## REST API
 The primary API documentation is in the form of [example code](visualizer/tests/testRestApiExampleCode.py), which is documented line-by-line.